This Career Assessment Will Take You a Little Longer, But It’s Worth It!

-You may feel the other skills which got fewer ticks are in fact your most favourite skills.
+You may feel the other skills that got fewer ticks are in fact your favorite skills.

 If that’s the case write some more stories which show up the skills you like the most so that there is some evidence of those skills being used.